shubharthaksangharsha/morpheusAI/README.md

 - API services for all tool functionalities
 - Authentication and user data management
 - WebSocket communication for real-time updates

+For planned backend features, see the [Backend README](backend/README.md).

 ## Getting Started